abenkoula71/indian-food-react/README.md

 In the project directory, you can
 Runs the app in the development m
-Open [http://localhost:3000](http://ocalhost:3000) toview it i heb The page will reload if you
+Open [http://localhost:3000](http://ocalhost:3000) toview it i heb The page will reload if yo
 You will also see any lint erro
 Launches the test runner in the in
 See the section